 The adjacent properties hazardous materials and wastes RSA includes urban areas and associated public utilities.
-Contaminants common to utility corridors include wood preservatives, herbicide residues, ACMs, VOCs, petroleum hydrocarbons, and PCB-containing equipment.
-Any utility lines for the Southern California Gas Company may be contaminated with PCB oil and VOCs.
+Contaminants common to utility corridors include wood preservatives, herbicide residues, and PCB-containing equipment.
 Domestically, PCBs were produced from 1929 until production was banned in 1979.
 They belong to a broad family of manufactured organic chemicals known as chlorinated hydrocarbons.
 PCBs, which have a range of toxicity, vary in consistency from thin, light-colored liquids to yellow or black waxy solids.
 Because of their nonflammability, chemical stability, high boiling point, and electrical insulating properties, PCBs were used in hundreds of industrial and commercial applications.
 Equipment in the adjacent properties hazardous materials and wastes RSA that might contain PCBs includes transformers, capacitors, and other electrical equipment; oil used in motors and hydraulic systems; and thermal insulation material.
 In particular, older pole-mounted electrical transformers typically contain PCBs.